rangsimanketkaew/deepcv/README.md

 ## Usage

-The following is an example command for training model of collective variables for Diels-Alder reaction using reactant trajectory's descriptors.
+The following is an example command for training model of CVs for Diels-Alder reaction using features extracted from reactant trajectory.
 You can call DeepCV's DAENN via either `main.py` API or `deepcv_daenn` command (register entrypoint).

 ```sh
 python main.py daenn -i input_ae_DA.json